Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Jackass Ginger Pool (Kahuailanawai)

-Kahuailanawai, locally known as the Jackass Ginger Pool, is a deep pool in the Nuʻuanu Stream that is popular among both residents and visitors alike for hanging out and jumping in—especially in the late evening, when the golden light makes the forest the most beautiful!
+Kahuailanawai, more commonly known as the Jackass Ginger Pool, is a deep pool in the Nuʻuanu Stream that is popular among both residents and visitors alike for hanging out and jumping in—especially in the late evening, when the golden light brings out the best of the forest and the waterfall!

-That said, I think it’s important to mention that Hawaiʻi streams may not always be the cleanest, on account of a waterborne bacteria known as Leptospirosis.
+That said, I think it’s important to mention that Hawaiʻi streams are not always the cleanest, on account of a waterborne bacteria known as Leptospirosis.

-I say this to mean that if you have any open cuts, it’s best to avoid swimming in the Jackass Ginger Pool.
+I say this because if you have any open cuts, it’s best to avoid swimming in the Jackass Ginger Pool—or other popular waterfalls for that matter—like Maunawili Falls.

 Jackass Ginger Pool (Kahuailanawai)